Browne/Probatio/README.md

 ###multibenchmark.py
 This is the test bed designed to run each test multiple times, unlike benchmark it doesn't create a rainbow table

+###Controllers
+This folder contains some of the hashing algorithms used.
+Such as the md2 and keccak algorithms.

 ###Times
 This folder contains all the time results.
 Individually named files are the results for multibenchmark.py.
 Main is the results from benchmark.py.